Do Decide On the Eyebrow Shape First

 If you think using eyebrow stencils means you can't go wrong, you're unfortunately mistaken.
 They don't take into account how your brows currently look, their general size and thickness, and your other facial features.

 Most people, when trimming their eyebrows, opt for tweezers.
 However, it's important to get a good pair.
-You'll be frustrated and end up taking twice as long if your tweezers slide off or break the hair instead of pulling them out, or can't grab onto short hairs.
-A decent pair of tweezers costs about $20 and is worth the small investment.
-The top pick is always Tweezerman Slant Tweezers, which are available on Amazon.
+You'll be frustrated and the process will end up taking twice as long if your tweezers slide off or break the hair instead of pulling them out, or can't grab onto short hairs.
+A decent pair of tweezers costs roughly $20 and is worth the investment.
+The top pick is always Tweezerman Slant Tweezers.

 Do Trim if Needed

-A big mistake people make in their eyebrow adjustments is taking out more hair when trimming the excess length is really what needs to go.
-For people with larger brows, this helps make the brows look more neat and groomed, and it helps people achieve that perfectly defined look.
-Don't use razors!
-It's super easy to make a tragic mistake with them, even with the razors for brows.
+A big mistake people often make in their eyebrow adjustments is taking out more hair, when trimming the excess length is really what needs to go.
+For people with larger brows, this helps make them look more neat and groomed, and it helps achieve that perfectly defined look.
+And under no circumstances should you use a razor.
+It's super easy to make a tragic mistake with them, even with the razors designed for brows.